markbrennand/force-framework/source/dependency/README.md

 There is an inner class named _NewConfiguration_ in the _PropertyInjection_ class.
 This can be used to override the base registry binding for the _Map_ setup in the test.

 Run the following DML in Anonymous Apex.
-If using the Force Frameworks package, you will need to add the package namespace, forcefw__, to the object and the fields.
+If using the Force Framework package, you will need to add the package namespace, forcefw__, to the object and the fields.
 ```
 insert new Binding__c(Type__c = (Map<String, Integer>.class).getName(), Action__c = 'animals', Implementation__c = PropertyInjection.NewConfiguration.class.getName());```